- Academic Calendar

 |Registering for CI-H/HW Subjects|

 |Online Registration Help|

 |Checking Status of Registration|

-For Fall 2014, all MIT students (except Special Students) will be registering online.
+For Spring 2015, all MIT students (except Special Students) will be registering online.
 Online Registration is an application built by the Registrar's Office and Information Services & Technology to facilitate registration in a digital format.

 All full time students are expected to meet with their advisors or registration officers to discuss fall term subject selection.
-Many of these meetings occur on Registration Day, Tuesday, September 2.
-However, Freshmen meet with their advisors during Orientation and all students and advisors can begin using the online registration system when it opens on Monday, August 25.
-Students are strongly encouraged to submit their registration before classes begin on Wednesday, September 3 to ensure accurate class enrollments.
-The deadline to register without penalty is Friday, September 5 at 5:00 pm.
+Many of these meetings occur on Registration Day, Monday, February 2.
+However, all students and advisors can begin using the online registration system when it opens on Monday, January 26.
+Students are strongly encouraged to submit their registration before classes begin on Tuesday, February 3 to ensure accurate class enrollments.
+The deadline to register without penalty is Friday, February 6 at 11:59 pm.
 Students should consult with their advisor(s) to arrange their registration meeting.

 At the registration meeting, students and advisors agree upon subject enrollment for the term.
 After conferring, the academic advisor or registration officer approves the subject selections.
 The student is responsible for completing the registration process and submitting the digital form.

 If a student is on registration hold, both the student and advisor can make changes to subject selections online and the advisor can submit his/her approval.
 However, a student cannot submit their registration until arrangements are made to clear the hold.

 Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, the School of the Museum of Fine Arts, or Wellesley should follow the special procedures for those schools.